itay-rafee/Algorithms/README.md

 <p align="center"><img src="https://www.worldofitech.com/wp-content/uploads/2020/11/Java-Algorithms.png"></p>

-In this project we will implement algorithms that were taught in the Algorithms A course, in addition there are also examples and solutions of tests from previous years in this project.
+Implementation of algorithms that were taught in Algorithms Course, in addition there are also examples and solutions of tests from previous years. enjoy ;)

 ## List of Implementations